encourageat/blog/_posts/2023-11-11-ReactJS-with-Keycloak-for-protection.md

 A random code verifier is generated for each request.
 Using SHA256 (we had selected S256 as the challenge method while creating clientid) the code verifier is converted to a hash form.
 The resultant value is termed as code challenge.
 In the diagram below, it is shown as transformed code verifier (t(code_verifier)) and challenge method as t_m (for us its S256).

 ![PKCKE flow](../../../../../iam/keycloak/pixy.png)
-Code challenge and challenge method are passed in the first flow which is the authorization end point flow.
+The Code challenge and challenge method are passed in the first flow which is the authorization end point flow.
 An authorization code is returned after a successful authentication.
 A silent request is then carried with actual code verifier to the token endpoint of Keycloak.
-Keycloak will do the hashing using challenge method(our case S256) and compare against the code challenge in the first flow.
+Keycloak will do the hashing using challenge method (our case S256) and compare against the code challenge in the first flow.
 If its same, the request is from genuine client.

 **Code changes**